 Training to be a Repetiteur

-A repetiteur can be a fulfilling and immensely satisfying job.
-Repetiteur, accompanist and teacher Kevin Thraves has enjoyed a highly successful career, and here he writes an illuminating article on the prerequisites of this demanding role.
+Kevin Thraves, who is a repetiteur, accompanist, and teacher, has enjoyed a highly successful career.
+Here he writes an illuminating article on the prerequisites of this demanding role.

 As Head of Music Staff in the School of Vocal Studies and Opera at the Royal Northern College of Music in Manchester, one of my main responsibilities is to oversee and tutor the postgraduate repetiteur students.